 How to Cook Steak

 So you’ve decided to cook a steak?
 Awesome!
 A steak is one of the best pieces of meat to eat!
 Are you going to be cooking a Rib-eye?
 Bone in or out?
 A Filet?
 A New York Strip?
-Skirt Steak?
+Skirt Steaks?
 Tri-Tip?
-What about a nice delicious Porterhouse, or a T-Bone steak?
+What about a nice delicious Porterhouse, or a T-Bone steaks?
 You may have never realized it, but there are different ways to cook every single one of these steaks to the way you want it.
 How long do you cook a Medium rare 2 pound Tri-Tip?
 3 Pound?
 Do you cook the fat side up or down?
 Gas, or Charcoal?
 What about A New York Strip?
 Is it better to cook in the pan or on the grill?